-ACT 800 creates the Arkansas Phoenix Act of 2021, which amends the statute of limitations for offenses involving domestic violence and provides for training to be given to law enforcement officers on additional topics that arise in which domestic violence is suspected.
+In the 2021 Regular Session, the General Assembly passed ACT 800, the Arkansas Phoenix Act.
+This act amends the statute of limitations for offenses involving domestic violence and provides for training to be given to law enforcement officers on additional topics that arise in which domestic violence is suspected.

-If you are someone you know is impacted by domestic violence visit www.laurascard.ar.gov today to find resources near you.
+If you or someone you know is impacted by domestic violence, visit arkansasag.gov/resources/domestic-violence/lauras-card/ to find resources near you.